Octavius-Dante/Tetra-Proxima/CAPM-DAY-11/Readme.md

 3. Add a new **CatalogService.cds** and **CatalogService.js**
 4. S/4 HANA Clous sdk is SAP's portfolio of all the type safe API's (Node modules) to communicate to SAP APIS's in specific api page look for **(Cloud SDK) or (API consumption)** and follow the steps  (OR)

-5. Install this **@sap/cloud-sdk-vdm-sales-order-service** node module to the project
+5. Install this **@sap/cloud-sdk-vdm-sales-order-service** node module to the project .
+6. Add the configuration to test our api locally in **package.json**

 </br>
 </br>